CarlosVecina/TextCRM/README.md

 # TextCRM
 Improving our CRM with Text Mining.
-A app-reviews example.
+An APP-reviews example.